Plants for drought prone gardens: pink and white

 7 - Hylotelephium spectabile ‘Brilliant’

-1 - Abelia x grandiflora is a semi-evergreen shrub with glossy leaves and clusters of pale pink, slightly fragrant flowers.
+1 -Abelia × grandiflora is a semi-evergreen shrub with glossy leaves and clusters of pale pink, slightly fragrant flowers.
 These are produced over a very long period from midsummer onwards and have attractive pink calyces that remain long after the flowers finish.

 5 - Viburnum tinus ‘Gwenllian’ is a bushy evergreen shrub with dark green leaves and compact clusters of starry white flowers that open in late winter from red-pink buds, followed by metallic-blue berries.

-6 - Cistus x purpureus is an evergreen shrub with narrow green leaves.
+6 - Cistus × purpureusis an evergreen shrub with narrow green leaves.
 Its pretty summer flowers are rose-pink with deep red blotches at the base of each petal, surrounding bright golden yellow stamens at the centre.

-By choosing plants that have adapted to be drought-resistant, you can keep your border looking good and growing well.
-However, your plants will still need watering for the first year, until they establish and grow new roots down into deep, reliably damp earth.
-These plants are drought-tolerant, so they will survive periods of drought, but not for an extended time.
+By choosing plants that are adapted to drought conditions, you can keep your border looking good, growing well, and once the plants are established, this will reduce the need for additional resources such as watering.
+Plants will need watering whilst they are getting established for the first year or two.
+These plants are drought tolerant but not drought proof, so they will thrive in periods of drought but not for an extended length of time.

 Why choose a sustainable planting combination?